LEEYJ1021/structural-signal-irrelevance/docs/RESULTS_SUMMARY.md

 | C. Ranks 1st among *stable* leave-one-type-out comparisons (corrected) | Yes |
 | C (uncorrected, for disclosure) | **No — ranked 2nd** |

-**Verdict [L2, EXPLORATORY, partially supported]:** 3/3 criteria met under the corrected comparison; the initial, uncorrected comparison did not support the local-business-specific story.
-Both are reported per `docs/METHODOLOGY_NOTES.md` entry B6. **This finding is not preregistered, is built on sub-clusters below the conventional cluster-count reliability threshold (G=13–72), and should not be cited at Level 1 confidence.**
+**Verdict [EXPL, partially supported]:** 3/3 criteria met under the corrected comparison;
+the initial, uncorrected comparison did not support the local-business-specific story.
+Both are reported per `docs/METHODOLOGY_NOTES.md` entry B6. **This finding is not preregistered, is built on sub-clusters below the conventional cluster-count reliability threshold (G=13–72), and should not be cited at the confirmatory tier's confidence.**

-## 9. [L2] Alternative-explanation audits
+## 9. [EXPL] RQ2b (continued) — alternative-explanation audits

 | Audit | Result |
 |---|---|